Are Home Equity Loans Still Tax Deductible?

 New Interest Deduction Limits

 There is a new limit to be aware of so that you can deduct the interest from your renovation home equity loan.
-For married couples, mortgage interest on total principal of up to $750,000 of your home equity loan can still be deducted, which was reduced from $1,000,000 pre-tax reform.
+For married couples, mortgage interest on total principal of up to $750,000 of your home equity loan amount can still be deducted, which was reduced from $1,000,000 pre-tax reform.
 For single homeowners, the magic number is now $375,000; down from $500,000.
-So as long as your loan doesn’t exceed that amount, you can still deduct the interest paid.
+So as long as your loan amount doesn’t exceed these values, you can still deduct the interest paid.
+There are plenty of home equity loan calculators out there to help give you a better idea of what your loan amount may be.

 Your Residence Must Qualify